LonelyVikingMichael/litestar-users/docs/usage/5-role-based-guards.md

 # Role based route guards

-Litestar-Users provides the following guard provider functions that you may use on your own route handlers:
+Litestar-Users provides the following guard provider functions:

 * `roles_accepted`: The user must have _at least one_ of the listed roles in order to access the resource.
 * `roles_required`: The user must have _all_ the listed roles in order to access the resource.